aws-samples/serverless-patterns/apigw-http-api-lambda-bedrock-dynamodb-vector-search-cdk/README.md

 4. For document ingestion, Lambda stores the source content, metadata, and embedding together in DynamoDB with `PutItem`.
 5. For search, Lambda calls `SearchVectors` using the query embedding, required `tenantId` partition, optional `category` filter, and requested `topK`.
 6. DynamoDB returns projected document attributes ordered by cosine distance, where lower scores indicate closer semantic matches.
-7. During deployment, the CDK custom resource calls `UpdateTable` and polls `DescribeTable` until the vector index is active and backfilling is complete.
+7. During deployment, AWS CDK synthesizes the table and its native `VectorIndexes` property; CloudFormation provisions the table and index together.

 ### Resources

 - An Amazon API Gateway HTTP API with `POST /documents` and `POST /search` routes.
 - An AWS Lambda function that validates requests, invokes Bedrock, stores documents, and performs vector searches.
 - Amazon Bedrock with Amazon Titan Text Embeddings V2 for document and query embeddings.
-- An on-demand Amazon DynamoDB table with a native vector index, tenant partitioning, inline category filtering, and projected content attributes.
+- An on-demand Amazon DynamoDB table with AWS-managed KMS encryption, a native vector index, tenant partitioning, inline category filtering, and projected content attributes.
-- A CloudFormation custom-resource provider implemented with Lambda to create, monitor, replace, and delete the DynamoDB vector index.

-The CDK application also deploys a CloudFormation custom-resource provider to create the DynamoDB vector index and wait for asynchronous backfilling to finish.
-This deployment plumbing is required until DynamoDB vector indexes are available as native CDK/CloudFormation table properties.
+The vector index is declared directly on `AWS::DynamoDB::Table` using its native [VectorIndexes property](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-dynamodb-table.html#cfn-dynamodb-table-vectorindexes).
+The pinned CDK version does not expose this property, so the stack uses `CfnTable.addPropertyOverride` with CloudFormation property names.
+Search-schema attributes are declared in the table’s `AttributeDefinitions`.
+CloudFormation manages the index lifecycle without a custom-resource provider or polling Lambda functions.

 ## How it works